Why Do Insurance Companies Deny Water Damage Claims? Find Out Here

 This is one of the most common reasons why your water damage claim is denied.

-If you need to file a claim for water damage restoration and you do not have additional coverage such as flood insurance, your application will likely be denied by the underwriters due to the fact that there is no coverage for this type of loss.
+If you need to file a claim for water damage restoration and you do not have additional coverage such as flood insurance, your application will likely be denied by the underwriters because there is no coverage for this type of loss.

-If you find yourself in this situation, it is highly recommended that you check out the Federal Emergency Management Agency (FEMA) website.
+If you find yourself in this situation, we highly recommend checking out the Federal Emergency Management Agency (FEMA) website.

 This program provides affordable coverage that is available in every state regardless of your level of income.

-Also, now would be the time to review your home insurance policy and check the coverage limits and conditions if these types of damages are covered.
+Now is the time to review your home insurance policy and check the coverage limits and conditions to see if it covers these types of damages.

 The Insurance Company Reimbursed You For Your Loss And Are Now Paying Out On A Claim